nawabahmadreshi/documentation/pages/features/journeys.md

 2. Click any object in the preview to edit it.
 To see documentation on all customization options, [click here](../advanced/#template-customization-options).
 3. When finished, click **Save & Close** button to continue.

+{% protip title="Deep linking into your app from Journeys" %}
+Journeys supports deep linking directly to content inside your app.
+There are two approaches available:

+1. **Use one destination everywhere.** If you are running a generic download campaign or a site-wide discount offer, your users would go to the same place inside your app regardless of where they originated on your website.
+You can configure this destination by setting **Deep Link Data** for the **Button** element when you [customize your template options]({{base.url}}/features/journeys/advanced/#template-customization-options).
+1. **Define destination dynamically based on where on your website a Journey is shown.** If the page where your Journey is displayed has a direct equivalent inside your app (for example, individual product pages), you want to send your users directly to that location.
+This approach requires additional configuration on your website.
+Instructions are available here: [here]({{base.url}}/features/journeys/advanced/#dynamic-deep-linking-with-journeys).
+{% endprotip %}

 ## Validate & Test

 This screen allows you to preview your Journey variations, and is where you can perform final validation and testing on your Journey before publishing it.